With the adoption of electric vehicles increasing fast, more and more British skiers will be driving to the Alps in an electric car.

 Electric Vehicle: 21 kg (per car)

-Figures shown are kg CO2e per person unless stated, based on 2020 data from Anthesis.
-EV
+Figures shown are kg CO2e per person unless stated, based on 2023 data by Protect Our Winters.

 We are mindful of the fact that there are embedded emissions from the construction of an EV.
 This is an excellent article that covers the lifetime impact of EVs over ICE vehicles.
 This article from Autotrader also runs through the sustainability impact of EVs in detail.